 The Rialto Market amazed me.
 Since 1097, Venetians have depended on the Rialto Market for fresh fruits, veggies, fish, and other fresh food items.
 Arriving early lets you have a glimpse of all the action.
 At the crack of dawn, you will see vendors unloading crates of fruits and vegetables from boats on the waterways, all while delivery men push carts through the crowds of people.
 Trust me, buy yourself some of the fresh fruit.
 It is delicious!

 After a lovely morning at the market, we decided to spend the rest of the day exploring the islands around Venice, specifically Burano and Murano.
 We chose to use our vaporetto passes to get to the islands, but trust me, the vaporetto to Burano is a SLOW ride.
-If you prefer to go with a guide, consider booking a tour with Viator.
+Next time I go, I will definitely book a tour of Burano and Murano.

 Arriving in Burano, we were instantly drawn to the colorful houses.
 The houses were originally painted these bright colors so sailors arriving home could easily see their house through the fog as they approached the island.
 Today, these colors are “protected” and residents must keep their houses a certain color.